yleshe

 4. Learn the legal issues common to self-defense courses and how to avoid unnecessary legal exposure

-5. Learn the approved techniques of self-defense
+5. Learn approved techniques of Self-Defense

 Trainer and Teacher Certification Levels